AURAK-Coding-Club/.github/profile/README.md

   <summary> [Ongoing] Summer 2024 </summary>

 - [x] Hire a team of reviewers for Review Rounds.
 - [x] Rebrand Tech Talk as a magazine.
+- [x] Books & Bytes collab with the Book Club.
+Created a tech-themed summer reading list and hosted a reflective discussion.

 **Total number of Tech Talks posted: 1** <br>
 **Total number of Dev Discussions hosted: 0** <br>